 Each of my counterparts took turns briefly reviewing the prior week’s tasks and results.
 In between each report, the newbie belched loudly, filling the room with what smelled like roasted garlic.
 Neither time did he acknowledge or “excuse” his burps.
 Newbie cleared his throat and moved on with the meeting as if belching was part of the English language.

 Disgusted, I stood up wiping my arm against the side of my dress.
 Manner-less snorted up some snot and looked at me again and said, “Well, what you got?”
-Then, he proceeds to cough real hard, followed by a loud, fart bomb!
+Then, he proceeds to cough really hard, followed by a loud, fart bomb!

 Immediately, the room reeked of rotten eggs.
 Unbelievable!